ibudasov/sleeper/README.md

 What is it?
 -
-This API suppose to analyze sleep data which has been retrieved by sleep tracking device
+This API suppose to analyze sleep data which has been retrieved by sleep tracking device.

+the idea behind this project is to master TDD skill and learn modern approaches like DDD & Hexagonal architecture.
+These 2 approaches are intentended to reduce code coupling and make sure dependencies go only in one direction - in direction of domain.

+Theory
+-

 What's used?